Bertha Knight Landes: Later years

+Death and burial

 She died at her son's home in Ann Arbor, Michigan on November 29, 1943, at the age of 75.
 Her ashes were interred at Evergreen Washelli Memorial Park in Seattle.

 Legacy

 Today, the largest meeting room at Seattle City Hall is named in her honor.
 The tunnel boring machine used to construct the Alaskan Way Viaduct replacement tunnel under downtown Seattle was nicknamed "Bertha" after her.

-A wing of Read Residence Hall at Indiana University is named for her.
+A wing of Read Residence Hall at Indiana University Bloomington is named for her.

 Marie Dressler plays a character based on her in the film Politics set in the fictional Lake City.